kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-1).md

 Here we can see the attacker was able to successfully run the attack and infect the container

-15. Even the image name with tag is same as before , we will not able to find the find difference looking at the image tag , so can we see the difference ?
+15. Even the image name with tag is same as before ,we will not able to find the find difference looking at the image tag ,so can we see the difference ?

-16.  as discussed earlier about `image digest` lets check it
+16. As discussed earlier about `image digest` lets check it

 ```
 $ docker inspect --format='{{index .RepoDigests 0}}' ghcr.io/datosh/demo-token/demo-app:latest
 ghcr.io/datosh/demo-token/demo-app@sha256:3ee5995cd4002a753e095a23e214da9b0e155a3e331437c9568ff2f4009d92b
 ```

-If you have noticed something the image digest is changed , so we can verify that the SHA has been tampered and the image is been manipulated
+If you have noticed something the image digest is changed ,so we can verify that the SHA has been tampered and the image is been manipulated

 ---